-Hogwarts Legacy Fluxweed stem is not only an essential part of one of your early quests in the wizard game, but can also be used over and over again to make carious potions.
+Need to know how to obtain and grow a Hogwarts Legacy Fluxweed stem?
+It’s not only an essential part of one of your early quests in the wizard game, but can also be used over and over again to make carious potions.
 To do so, you need to know where to get its seed, though, so you don’t spend excessive galleons buying the plant every time you need it.

 There are, of course, masses of intriguing magical potions at your disposal in Hogwarts Legacy, but you need the ingredients and the recipe in order to make them first.
 The Hogwarts Legacy Fluxweed stem is an essential ingredient in several potion recipes, such as Focus and Felix Felicis, and is required for completing assignments to unlock some Hogwarts Legacy spells.
 Here’s where to get Hogwarts Legacy Fluxweed, its seeds, and how to grow and use it.